 BOARD OF DIRECTORS AND STAFF

-CHRISTY CAIN, EXECUTIVE DIRECTOR
+CHRISTY CAIN deGraffenried, EXECUTIVE DIRECTOR

 Christy has held numerous positions within the field of education and has taught or interacted with students from 6 weeks old to college age.
 She received her master’s degree from Troy University in Public Management so that she would better understand the processes and agencies that directly affect the lives of children within the state.
 This led to her interest in politics and how state agencies provide the services children and families need.

-Christy has been Executive Director of Children First since March 2006.
+She has been Executive Director of Children First since March 2006.
 Her hope and the hope of Children First board is that substantive change can be made in the lives of Alabama’s children by helping to shape legislative policy and by insuring that monies designated towards children’s programs are well-spent.

 EVEY BELL OWEN